aroberge/reeborg-howto/src/visible_grid.md

 ![reaching for the stars](/images/stars.png)

-or when background tiles are added, they can hide the grid.
+or when background tiles are added, they normally hide the grid.

 ![Rain 1](/images/rain1.png)